microsoft/PowerApps-Samples/powershell/enterprisePolicies/README.md

     - enterprisePolicyLocation : The Azure geo where Subnet Injection enterprise policy needs to be created.
 Example: unitedstates, europe, australia.</br>
       To get the complete supported locations for enterprise policy, below command can be used:</br>
       ((Get-AzResourceProvider -ProviderNamespace Microsoft.PowerPlatform).ResourceTypes | Where-Object ResourceTypeName -eq enterprisePolicies).Locations
+    - primaryVnetId : The ARM resource ID of the primary virtual network used for Subnet Injection
+    - primarySubnetName : The name of the subnet in the primary virtual network that will be used for Subnet Injection
-    - vnetId : The ARM resource ID of the virtual network used for Subnet Injection
+    - secondaryVnetId : The ARM resource ID of the secondary virtual network used for Subnet Injection
-    - subnetName : The name of the subnet in the virtual network that will be used for Subnet Injection
+    - secondarySubnetName : The name of the subnet in the secondary virtual network that will be used for Subnet Injection

 Sample Input :</br>
 ![alt text](./ReadMeImages/CreateSubnetInjectionEnterprisePolicy1.png)</br>